AtypicalSysAdmin/SOC-Home-Lab-Attack-Defense-Simulation/README.md

-# Home lab SOC Simulation Proxmox + Windows server + Kali + Wazuh + Discord channel notifciations
+### Home lab SOC Simulation Proxmox + Windows server + Kali + Wazuh + Discord channel notifciations

 # Proxomx

-Download Proxmox 8 iOS, use Rufus to burn it to usb, and install it on a machine.
+Download Proxmox 8 iOS, use Rufus to burn it to a USB, and install it on a machine.

 # Increase Proxmox Storage: